The Music Theory Advantage TM

 Musical Intervals and Natural Numbers

-At first glance, intervals are obviously ordinal because their names are lexically ordinal (i.e. Major 3rd, Perfect 5th, etc.).
-However, the mathematical similarity runs deeper.
-For the purpose of illustration, I chose to use the set structure of a common definition of number.
+For the purpose of illustrating this structural commonality, I chose to use the set structure of a common definition of number.
 The mathematician John Von Neumann (1923) proposed that ordinal numbers, which include natural numbers, are sets that can be progressively pulled out of the empty set with a simple algorithm.
-Today, this is a standard definition.
-In my search to describe the set of musical numbers, I mapped the frequency ranges of the musical intervals into the ordinal set structure proposed by Von Neumann.
-This assumed 12 tone equal temperament tuning.
-Each interval set is a representation of the frequency range of the interval.
-It contains a representation of the theoretical root frequency (0), which is the analogue to the empty set and numbers representing each half step to the higher note.
-I found that the frequency ranges of musical intervals, as measured in half steps, fit into Von Neumann’s set based definition of ordinal numbers just as well as natural numbers.
+I mapped the frequency ranges of the musical intervals into the ordinal set structure proposed by Von Neumann and found an interesting similarity.
+I do not claim that musical intervals ARE Von Neumann ordinal numbers.
+This comparison is simply to illustrate an exact commonality of structure.
+The frequency mapping assumed 12 tone equal temperament tuning and the measurement of pitch differences in half steps.
+In the chart below, each set representing an interval is a representation of the frequency range of the interval as measured in half steps.
+It contains a representation of the theoretical root frequency (0), which is the analogue to the empty set, and contains numbers representing each half step to the higher note in the specified interval.
+I found that the frequency ranges of musical intervals, as measured in half steps, fit into Von Neumann’s set based definition of ordinal numbers exactly the same as natural numbers.

-Although the frequency range of intervals fit exactly into the set structure of Von Neumann’s ordinal numbers, does this mean that intervals are ordinals?
-According to Von Neumann’s idea of ordinal numbers, it is true for every number that:
+According to Von Neumann’s definition of ordinal numbers, it is true for every number that:

 (Speaking of the number X as its set) set X is an ordinal only if X is completely ordered with regard to subset relationships and each element of X is also a subset of X.

 To see what this means, look at the left hand side of the table above.
 For example, 3 is a set element of 4 {0,1,2,3}.
 Since 3 = {0,1,2} then {0,1,2} is also a subset of {0,1,2,3}.
 This means that every set element of X is also an ordinal.
 This is true of all natural numbers, but may appear to not be true of musical intervals if we are looking at the interval names.
 This is because interval names such as P1 or M3 are not elements in any of the sets.
-Does this mean that the musical intervals cannot have an ordinal structure?
+Does this mean that the musical intervals cannot have a structure in common with Von Neumann ordinals?

 No. Interval names are just arbitrary symbols.
-The fact that the naming convention of the intervals is not consistent with the notation of their set elements is just semantics and does not say anything meaningful about the ordinal structure of musical intervals.
+The fact that the naming convention of the intervals is not consistent with the notation of their set elements is just semantics and does not say anything meaningful about the ordinal-like structure of musical intervals.
 Mathematical numerals are the same symbols used to represent their ordinal set elements.
 This allows the numeral names to show up in the sets.
 The numeral 3 can show up in sets of higher numbers as the set element 3.
 Thus the names of mathematical numerals fit in with the set structure of Von Neumann’s ordinal numbers.
 Interval names are derived from an arbitrary convention that combines a number and a word.
 The names in the table are just abbreviations.
-If we simply renamed the intervals of P1 through P8 with the equally arbitrary names of 1 through 13,[1] we can see that musical intervals are ordinals because the names of the intervals are now consistent with the naming convention of their frequency ranges and obviously fit into the set structure of Von Neumann’s concept of ordinal numbers.
+If we simply renamed the intervals of P1 through P8 with the equally arbitrary names of 1 through 13,[1] we can see that musical intervals fit into this set structure exactly like natural numbers, because the names of the intervals are now consistent with the arbitrary naming convention of their frequency ranges and obviously fit into the set structure of Von Neumann’s definition of ordinal numbers.

-With the renamed intervals, you can see that the musical intervals exactly match the ordinal structure of natural numbers.
-It is also true for all ordinals that every ordinal number X is a set, whose elements are all the numbers smaller than X. This also shows that the frequency ranges of musical intervals are ordinal in structure.
-However, musical intervals are not numbers just because we recognize their ordinal structure.
+With the renamed intervals, you can see that the musical intervals exactly match the ordinal structure of natural numbers as defined by Von Neumann.
+It is also true for all ordinals that every ordinal number X is a set, whose elements are all the numbers smaller than X. This also shows that the frequency ranges of musical intervals have an ordinal structure.
+However, musical intervals are not similar to numbers just because we recognize their ordinal structure.
 An important part of understanding the amazing contribution that differences in pitch make to the value and meaning of music involves measuring those differences.
 The way we measure those differences in our twelve tone equal temperament system is through intervals.
 Intervals stand at the center of musical creation and interpretation in way that embodies the heart of how numbers function in a mathematical system.

 That this structure is common to both music and mathematics shows that music is mathematical in a systemically functioning sense such that operations are applied to numbers in both systems.

 If there is a way that musical intervals are not numbers in a mathematical sense, it will have to do with the existence of powerful differences between our systems of music and mathematics.
 Mathematics is an imaginary system that can easily be applied to all kinds of imaginary and real things.
 Music, as it pertains to intervals, is a system based on the actual measures of a real and very specific physical phenomenon (pitch) and is not well applied to imaginary things.
 Our system of mathematics is infinite.
 There are an infinite set of numbers, as well as an infinite number of decimal places between each adjacent pair of numbers.
 This gives mathematics an ability to count, measure and calculate that exceeds the limits of the universe.
 Music is very finite.
-There is a finite set of possible intervals that are defined by the physical structure of pitch frequencies and are further limited by the range and preferences of human hearing.
+There is a finite set of possible intervals that are defined by the physical structure of pitch frequencies and are further limited by the range of human hearing and the preferences of human aesthetic sensibilities.
 Between any two pitches that are one half step apart, there is a practical division of only one hundred frequencies (called cents).
 The human ear can only distinguish differences in frequency that are a minimum of five one hundredths of a half step (five cents).
-There are real reasons that result from the limited scope of pitch and human hearing through which musical intervals will not have the same capacities or characteristics as numbers in our mathematical system.
+There are real reasons that result from the limited scope of pitch, the furthur limitation of human hearing, and the even furthur limitation of human aesthetic preferences, through which musical intervals will not have the same capacities or characteristics as numbers in our mathematical system.
+Another question is that the rules of music theory may not be sufficient to constitute a formal system in the mathematical-logical sense.

 Copyright © 2008-2011 Kenneth J. Maxwell Jr.